 Provider What they offer Cost Contact details Chilypep Girls self-esteem course - Group work for girls to develop self-esteem, awareness and understanding around issues that affect girls and young women.
 12 girls per programme. £3500 per programme (includes ASDAN accreditation) training@chilypep.org.uk 0114 234 8846 BRUV Programme 10 week boys group programme.
 Boys participating will develop improved emotional literacy and a positive sense of self which is not governed by their life experiences, be more able to identify inappropriate and harmful behaviours for themselves and others, and be able to develop self-help and help seeking strategies to protect themselves and others from further harm and improve education and social outcomes.
 Healthy relationship and awareness raising workshops for mixed and single sex groups.
-Free Ellie.Munday@chilypep.org.uk A limited number of free workshops available in 2017/18 through our Empowerment and recovery Lottery funded programme. £250 once free workshops delivered 0114 234 8846 Chilypep ASIST - Applied Suicide Intervention Skills Training (ASIST) is a two-day interactive workshop in suicide first aid.
+Free Ellie.Munday@chilypep.org.uk A limited number of free workshops available in 2017/18 through our Empowerment and recovery Lottery funded programme. £250 once free workshops delivered 0114 234 8846 Chilypep Available from January 2018.
+ASIST - Applied Suicide Intervention Skills Training (ASIST) is a two-day interactive workshop in suicide first aid.
 ASIST teaches participants to recognize to attend the workshop-anyone 16 or older can learn and use the ASIST model when someone may have thoughts of suicide and work with them to create a plan that will support their immediate safety.
 Studies show that the ASIST method helps reduce suicidal feelings in those at risk and is a cost-effective way to help address the problem of suicide.
 All school staff including pastoral, teaching and support staff.
 To be nominated by school. £3000 per programme (includes certification) 16 participants per course. training@chilypep.org.uk 0114 234 8846

-Provider What they offer Cost Contact details Family Action ADHD Support Group - An ADHD service based on a model developed by Family Action which supports the families of children and young people diagnosed with ADHD through improving knowledge and awareness of the disorder, providing strategies for managing the symptoms associated with ADHD and in promoting the individuality and potential for those affected.
+Provider What they offer Cost Contact details Golddigger Trust Group work Programmes include the 'I'm The Girl I Want to Be', 'Made Of More' and self-harm recovery courses.
+Individual and small group bespoke mentoring programmes, CSE awareness sessions amongst other programmes.
+Some funded places (current waiting list) Schools may fund info@golddiggertrust.co.uk 0114 327 1191 Family Action ADHD Support Group - An ADHD service based on a model developed by Family Action which supports the families of children and young people diagnosed with ADHD through improving knowledge and awareness of the disorder, providing strategies for managing the symptoms associated with ADHD and in promoting the individuality and potential for those affected.
 Support is provided through post-diagnosis home visits and group work via our Managing ADHD Groups.
 We work closely with diagnosing agencies to ensure that families are given the most accurate and up-to-date support and advice.
-Free Sheffield.Tamhs@family-action. org.uk 0114 321 1702 Attachment Training Whole school or groups, assessment of child's emotional needs, consultation and therapeutic work.
-Cost dependent on the needs/ package hopeattach@gmail.com 07808 200 162 Interchange Counselling and Psychotherapy, Therapeutic group work, Training, Counselling and Consultancy/Supervision for staff Issue based workshops and tasters for young people or staff Developing online counselling and webinar service from April 2018.
+Free Sheffield.Tamhs@family- action.org.uk 0114 321 1702 Attachment Training Whole school or groups, assessment of child's emotional needs, consultation and therapeutic work.
+Cost dependent on the needs/ package hopeattach@gmail.com 07808 200 162 Interchange Counselling and Psychotherapy, Therapeutic group work, Training, Counselling and Consultancy/Supervision for staff, Issue based workshops and tasters for young people or staff.
+Developing online counselling and webinar service from April 2017.
 No charge to service users.
-Referrers can fund counselling - prices available on request interchangeproject@ymail.com info@interchangesheffield.org.uk 0114 201 6672 Door 43 (Youth Information Advice and Counselling Service) Direct access to a range of emotional wellbeing and practical support for young people age 13-25 with a counselling offer and wellbeing café with activities and support open 5-7pm on Tuesdays Free (0114) 201 2774 Door43@sheffieldfutures.org.uk 43 Division Street open Monday - Friday 9am - 5pm and Saturday 9.30am - 12.30pm
+Referrers can fund counselling - prices available on request interchangeproject@ymail. com teri.connolly@ interchangesheffield.org.uk 0114 201 6672